thingsdb/ThingsDocs/v0/content/timers-api/has_timer.md

 Argument | Type | Description
 -------- | ---- | -----------
-timer | int (required) | Timer ID to check.
+timer | int (required) | Timer Id to check.

 ### Return value

-Returns `true` if a timer with a given ID exists in the current scope and otherwise `false`.
+Returns `true` if a timer with a given Id exists in the current scope and otherwise `false`.

 ### Example